 “Join God’s Gym and sweat your way to salvation”

 I’ve heard people use the verse above to sow fear and insecurity into the hearts of God’s children.
-They say, “If the mighty apostle Paul was worried about disqualification, you should be worried too!”
+They say, “If the mighty apostle Paul was worried about disqualification, you should be too!”

-Well, okay, but if that’s what you’re going to preach, then preach the whole verse, not just the tail end.
+Well, okay, but if that’s what you’re going to preach, then preach the whole verse, not just the end.
 Tell people they need to buffet their bodies to stay qualified and then turn your church into a gym.
-Forget the cross – you’ve gotta sign up for CrossFit!
+Forget about the cross – you’ve gotta sign up for CrossFit!

 What a sad joke.